Researcher at Department of Physics and Astronomy, FREIA

-Senior lecturer/Associate Professor at Department of Electrical Engineering, Fasta tillståndets elektronik
+Senior Lecturer/Associate Professor at Department of Electrical Engineering, Solid-State Electronics

 Associate Professor in Microwave Engineering at the Solid State Electronics Division.
 PI of Eurostars project ENEFRF.
 Scientific leader for several Vinnova projects related to 5G communications at 60 GHz, antenna in package at 24 GHz and phased array antennas.
 Other areas of interest skin cancer diagnostics based on micromachined interface for high-resolution THz spectroscopy (MTSSC) and glucose detection at millimeterwaves.
 Started rocks comminution using high power microwaves, funded by STRIM.

 Academic merits: Docent in Engineering Science with Specialization in Microwave Technology